 How to work with variables

-During the deployment process on Edge Orchestrator, you can work with variables.
+During the deployment process on Orchestrator, you can work with variables.
 A variable can be set on an edge service and an edge node.

 You can create edge node and edge services variables using: